cinderblock/react-smoothie/README.md

 ## Props

-`SmoothieComponent`'s props are all passed as the options object to _Smoothie Charts_' constructor.
+`SmoothieComponent`'s props are all passed as the options object to the _Smoothie Charts_ constructor.

 ```jsx
 <SmoothieComponent ref="chart" width={1000} height={300} interpolation="step" />